trondhindenes/Kubelini/README.md

 2. Self-signed kubelet certs: "Kubernetes the hard way" uses a new feature in kubelets where a kubelet can auto-generate its own certificate.
 These auto-generated certificates have some naming issues, so Kubelini uses the per-node certificates described above.
 This is implemented by first starting the kubelet in "registration mode", and then replacing the certs before restarting.
 I haven't been able to find a combination of kubelet params that allow this done in any other way (but I'm not giving up on it just yet).
 3. Networking: "Kubernetes the hard way" uses kubenet, while Kubelini uses weavenet.
 Implementing other cni-based plugins instead shouldn't be too hard.
 4. Ip-based communication between apiserver and kubelets: Kubelini explicitly sets the `--kubelet-preferred-address` flag to InternalIP, making sure that apiserver doesn't try and resolve the hostname of nodes when communicating with them.
+5. Doesn't assume GCE.
+You can run Kubelini anywhere.
+The only opinionated piece is the s3 bucket used for exchanging files.

 ### Ansible implementation
 Kubelini attempts to not use anything "spesial" in terms of Ansible functionality.
 The roles included should be very easy to integrate into an existing Ansible setup, and there's no special "bootstrap script".
 Simply run "ansible-playbook site.yml" as you're used to.